 Erik Roskes, MD, is a board certified General and Forensic Psychiatrist.
 Dr. Roskes was educated at Dartmouth College (AB, Chemistry, 1986) and the University of Maryland School of Medicine (MD, 1990).
 He completed his psychiatric residency and forensic fellowship at University of Maryland School of Medicine.

-Dr. Roskes maintains a private clinical and consulting practice in general and forensic psychiatry.
-He has served in several roles in Maryland State Government, including three years as the Director of Forensic Services for the Maryland Department of Health and Mental Hygiene.
-His practice specializes in forensic psychiatry and in the treatment of individuals involved in the criminal justice system.
+Dr. Roskes maintains a private clinical and consulting practice in general and forensic psychiatry, specializing in forensic psychiatry and in the treatment of individuals involved in the criminal justice system.
 Since 2003, Dr. Roskes has served as a Compliance Monitor in Brad H. et al. v.
 City of New York, et. al., a case involving discharge planning for inmates and detainees with mental illness in the New York City correctional system.

 Dr. Roskes has served as a national consultant for the Council of State Governments Justice Center, the National GAINS Center, and SAMHSA's Center for Substance Abuse Treatment.
 He has served as a member of the American Psychiatric Association's Committee on Mentally Ill Persons in the Criminal Justice System and its Task Force on Outpatient Psychiatric Services, as well as the Committee on Institutional and Correctional Psychiatry of the American Academy of Psychiatry and the Law.